bparanj/Essential-TDD/book/en/05-scanner/05-scanner.markdown

      wrong number of arguments(1 for 0)
 ```

-We have two options we can delete the first spec or we can move it to a contract spec.
+We have two options, either we can delete the first spec or we can move it to a contract spec.
 Contract specs are discussed in a later chapter.
 Moving this to a contract spec will be the right choice if we expect our system to be able to deal with different types of scanners which must comply to the same interface.

+### Step 11 ###

 Let's make a simplifying assumption that we don't have to deal with different scanners.
 So, let's delete the first spec.
 The first test is no longer required.
 It is like a scaffold of a building, once we complete the construction of the building the scaffold will go away.